Olombelona Ricky

 Olombelona Ricky, also known as Ricky, is a Malagasy vocalist and roots musician based in Antananarivo, Madagascar.

+Life and career

 Launching his musical career in 1991, Ricky recorded his first album in 1998, sparking the phenomenon of "Rickymania".
 His socio-political messages and uncompromising approach to his career have earned him a strong following among urban youth within Madagascar.
 He is esteemed as a musical and cultural ethnologist by many of his fellow Malagasy musicians for his effort to capture and reinvent the traditional musical heritage of the island and that of the near-mythical Vazimba people in particular, believed by many Malagasy to be the island's earliest inhabitants.
 Despite an uncompromising approach to his career which slowed his international exposure, Ricky has performed at numerous international music festivals over the course of his career and regularly tours at home and abroad.

+Reception

 Ricky has earned acclaim for his powerful solo vocal performances, typically accompanied by acoustic traditional instruments.
 Ian Anderson describes him as "one of the island's best ever solo vocalists."
 His style, which he describes as "organic" (aody mozika), is heavily influenced by jazz.
 He has collaborated with numerous Malagasy and international artists, including jazz star Solorazaf.